MillerRabin/intention-storage/readme.md

 * Video server accepts the intention and redirects a video stream from the gate camera to your laptop.
 * Now you can see who is coming and start conversation from your workplace.
 * If you wish, you can ask your laptop "Please open the gate"
-* THe laptop creates the intention "Open the main gate"
+* The laptop creates the intention "Open the main gate"
-* The gate computer accepts the intention and opens gate.
+* The gate computer accepts the intention and opens the gate.
+* When you want to close the gate just ask your laptop to close it

 What if you work in the garden when the doorbell rang.
 It`s not a problem.
 Just ask your smartphone "Connect me to the gate camera" and process will be same, but through your smartphone.